thomaslorentsen/ansible-tutorial/README.md

     configure_server.yml
 ```
 Now we can view the [hello world page](http://192.168.33.31/) running on our webserver.
+# Ansible Vault
+Explain here how Ansible Vault can be used to keep our configuration secure
 # Reset The Vagrant Boxes
 After the tutorial we can reset the vagrant boxes back to their original state
 ```bash